JoeSchiff/Excel_Contiguous_Calc/README.md

 # Excel_Contiguous_Calc

-### How to select and perform work on a contiguous series of rows.
+### Select and perform work on a contiguous series of rows.

 <br/>